Hinduwebsite Editorial - Practising Hinduism the Hindu Way

 The complexity varies according to the goals and the paths people choose.
 Some paths are more difficult to follow, and some are easier.
 Some sects provide easy solutions, while some offer difficult choices.
 In most sects, spiritual people who seek liberation and practice renunciation have a greater obligation to adhere to an austere and disciplined life than householders.

 The law of karma implies that if they do not represent God’s will upon earth and try to assert their own identities or pursue their selfish and egoistic goals, they will suffer from its sinful consequences.
-Thus, each human being is responsible for his or her life and actions.
-Each person becomes a witness to his or her own actions, suffering and enjoyment.
+Thus, each human being is responsible for their life and actions.
+Each person becomes a witness to their own actions, suffering, and enjoyment.

 In the practice of Hinduism, they have to accept certain fundamental beliefs and practices which are enshrined in the scriptures as inviolable and mandatory.
 They may take liberties with them only if they unconditionally surrender to God and submit to his will, renouncing the desire for the fruit of their actions and offering their actions to him with detachment and renunciation.
 Only renunciants who have reached the peak of perfection in the practice of karma yoga and jnana yoga may escape from the jaws of karma by skillfulness in their actions.
 Others have to pay the price.

 Discretion (buddhi) is also important.
-People need to know the limits of their freedom, and where they can use discretion in practising Hinduism.
+People need to know the limits of their freedom and where they can use discretion in practicing Hinduism.
 For example, in Hinduism, we have the tradition of Shruti and Smriti.
 Shruti is what has been heard as the word of God or divine command.
-It is the eternal wisdom, which cannot be ignored, modified or violated.
-Smriti constitutes the memorial knowledge, gained by humans through experience, observation or intellect to regulate their lives and conduct.
+It is the eternal wisdom, which cannot be ignored, modified, or violated.
+Smriti constitutes the memorial knowledge, gained by humans through experience, observation, or intellect, to regulate their lives and conduct.
 It is neither universal nor eternal, and can change as the world progresses and the conditions of society change.

-Therefore, in the practice of Hinduism we may ignore the Smritis, such as the Dharmashastras (lawbooks) or the Bhashyas (commentaries), or change them according to the times in which we live.
-However, we cannot ignore the wisdom which is enshrined in certain scriptures such as the Vedas or the Agamas, and which stands the test of time.
+Therefore, in the practice of Hinduism, we may ignore the Smritis, such as the Dharma Shastras (lawbooks) or the Bhashyas (commentaries), or change them according to the times in which we live.
+However, we cannot ignore the wisdom that is enshrined in certain scriptures, such as the Vedas or the Agamas, which stand the test of time.
 It is still useful and relevant to our religious and spiritual needs and cannot be ignored.
-The knowledge of the Shruti constitutes the axis or immovable part of Hinduism and that of Smriti its movable part.
+The knowledge of the Shruti constitutes the axis or immovable part of Hinduism, and that of Smriti its movable part.

 In Hinduism, this is the primary purpose of human life, and everything else is secondary.
 We have to step into the shoes of Brahman and perform his duties for the sake of the world, with a sense of sacrifice and as an offering.
 As his devotees upon earth, we have to protect and uphold Dharma, his eternal laws and duties.
 The scriptures give the assurance that those who protect and uphold God’s Dharma (moral duties) are protected by it.